flimflam-austin/hugo-cms-test/site/content/quick_reads/20180511-18-05-11-quotes/index.md

       > **‘We will both try to make it a very special moment for World Peace!’**

       President Trump's tweet announcing he will meet North Korea's Kim Jong Un on June 12 in Singapore.
 This will be the first ever meeting between a sitting U.S. President and a North Korean leader.

       [CLICK FOR A REFRESHER](https://smarthernews.com/18-05-02-meeting-spot/)
-    citation: CLICK FOR A REFRESHER
     _key: card-1-1d42d497-7eda-487f-99b2-49aab0983e6a
   - order: 1
-    body: "> **‘There was a part of me that was terribly naivea\x14clearly, _so_ naive.
+    body: "> **‘There was a part of me that was terribly naive\x14clearly, _so_ naive.
 I have moments of rage, I have moments of confusion, I have moments of disbelief!
 And I have moments when I just cry for my children.
-What are their lives going to be?’**  \n  \n  \n  \nGeorgina Chapman in her first public comments on soon-to-be ex-husband Harvey Weinstein after he was accused of sexual violence & sexual harassment by 100+ women."
+What are their lives going to be?’**  \n  \nGeorgina Chapman in her first public comments on soon-to-be ex-husband Harvey Weinstein after he was accused of sexual violence & sexual harassment by 100+ women."
     _key: card-2-5f25853c-9334-4a9a-82e0-1f894e1654d4
   - order: 2
     body: >-
       > **“It could be large rocks, it could be boulders the size of cows.”**

       Jessica Ferracane, of the Hawaii Volcanoes National Park, on the threat of eruptions at Kilauea's summit crater.
 Scientists warn violent eruptions